chtenb/chtenb.github.io/blog/lush.md

 ====
 Lispy Unix SHell

-Design in one sentence: type CLI pipelines with POSIX syntax, but any higher order pipeline logic is done using s-expressions.
+Design in one sentence: type shell invocations with a UNIX-like syntax, but based on a lisp dialect that has programs and files as main language primitives.
-Interactive features are configured with lisp code.

 ## Program model